WebAssembly/component-model/design/mvp/Explainer.md

 In the Canonical ABI, the buffer is passed as a pointer to a buffer in linear memory.
 (See
 (See [`canon_future_read`] in the Canonical ABI explainer for details.)

+TODO: Describe how `future-status` is mapped to the `i32` return.
+TODO: Should `blocked` have a `task`?
+TODO: Should `closed` have an `error-context` for the `future.read` case?
+TODO: Should there be separate readable-one-buffer and writable-one-buffer types?

 ###### 🔀 `stream.cancel-read`, `stream.cancel-write`, `future.cancel-read`, and `future.cancel-write`